alexandrugrigore/alexandrugrigore.github.io/index.md

     - **Project description:** Darzar indexes products from any existing e-shop and lets the user search,
     filter and know when a price changes. ([http://darzar.com](http://darzar.com/))
     - **Roles:** design, development, integrator
         - **Roles description:** I was a front-end and back-end developer at Darzar.
 I developed in every area of the project,
     from the website UI, to the database management and the algorithms that are not directly related to the website.
-    - **Achievements:** I have reduced the site's bounce rate by 50-60%.

 ## Skills

 - **Project Types and/or Industry**
+    - Web Services
     - BigData
     - Telecom
     - Scraping, Crawling